Shockley diode equation

 The use of the diode equation in circuit problems is illustrated in the article on diode modeling.

 Limitations

 Internal resistance causes "leveling off" of a real diode's I–V curve at high forward bias.
 The Shockley equation doesn't model this, but adding a resistance in series will.

 The reverse breakdown region (particularly of interest for Zener diodes) is not modeled by the Shockley equation.

 The Shockley equation doesn't model noise (such as Johnson–Nyquist noise from the internal resistance, or shot noise).

-The Shockely equation is a constant current relationship, and thus doesn't account for a diode's transient response, which includes the influence of its internal junction and diffusion capacitance and reverse recovery time.
+The Shockley equation is a constant current (steady state) relationship, and thus doesn't account for the diode's transient response, which includes the influence of its internal junction and diffusion capacitance and reverse recovery time.

 Derivation

 Shockley derives an equation for the voltage across a p-n junction in a long article published in 1949.
 Later he gives a corresponding equation for current as a function of voltage under additional assumptions, which is the equation we call the Shockley ideal diode equation.
 He calls it "a theoretical rectification formula giving the maximum rectification", with a footnote referencing a paper by Carl Wagner, Physikalische Zeitschrift 32, pp. 641–645 (1931).

 To derive his equation for the voltage, Shockley argues that the total voltage drop can be divided into three parts: